-The Model Patterns provided with the MDG Technology must each have the relevant Pattern XML file, and an rtf file with the same file name containing a description of the Pattern, in the ModelPatterns directory within the Enterprise Architect install directory.
+The Model Patterns provided with the MDG Technology must each have the relevant Pattern XML file, and an RTF file with the same file name containing a description of the Pattern, in the ModelPatterns directory within the Enterprise Architect install directory.

-On startup, Enterprise Architect scans both the APPDATA folder and the Enterprise Architect Install directory MDGTechnologies subfolder for technology files, to make them available through the 'MDG Technologies' dialog and, for model Technologies, the Resources window.
+On start up, Enterprise Architect scans both the APPDATA folder and the Enterprise Architect Install directory MDGTechnologies subfolder for technology files, to make them available through the 'MDG Technologies' dialog and, for model Technologies, the 'Resources' tab of the Browser window.
 Technologies imported to the APPDATA folder are indicated by the text 'Location: Technology.xml'.
 The Model Patterns have to be imported into the ModelPatterns directory on the user's system separately.

-Ribbon Specialize > Technologies > Publish-Tech > Import MDG Technology Context Menu In the Resources window Right-click MDG Technologies folder Import Technology
+Ribbon Specialize > Technologies > Publish-Tech > Import MDG Technology Context Menu In the 'Resources' tab of the Browser window Right-click MDG Technologies folder Import Technology